nicholasgubbins/wikipedify/README.md

 - add an on/off switch into the browser toolbar
 - fix up the box-size when there is just one line of text
 - place the box at the best location so that no text is covered/the box appears pointing to the middle of the highlighted area
-- font in box changes based on website

 ![Screenshot 1](https://raw.github.com/nicholasgubbins/wikipedify/master/screenshots/ss1.png)
 ![Screenshot 2](https://raw.github.com/nicholasgubbins/wikipedify/master/screenshots/ss2.png)